Guo-Xiaoqing/Triple-ANet/README.md

 cd Triple-ANet
 ```
 Use "make_txt.py" to split training data and testing data.
 The generated txt files are showed in folder "txt".
-"make_tfrecords.py" is used to make tfrecord formate data.
+"make_tfrecords.py" is used to make tfrecord format data.

 ### Train the model:
 ```